arvention/ccapdev-database/README.md

 # ccapdev-database
 MongoDB Tutorial for CCAPDEV1920T2

 This repository will help you integrate MongoDB to your web applications.
+This web application displays the profile of a certain user stored in the database based on their username provided as parameter in the URL requested by the client.

 ## Contents: